 Stage 3: Strategic Legal Escalation (Week 6+)

 When amicable collection plateaus, immediate transition to legal proceedings.
-No gap between "amicable failed" and "legal started."
-The legal team is already briefed.
-The enforcement strategy is already mapped.
-The debtor discovers that the agency's escalation threat was not a bluff.
+No gap between “amicable failed” and “legal started.”

 Measuring Recovery Efficiency